My Dachshund Gretel and I have a couple of big plans this summer.

 The first thing I did was take a video of her skipping on a run so I had something to show her veterinarian.

-It’s really hard to take a good video of your dog running when you are also running but I gave it a try.
-I wanted to have something to show my vet if I decided to take her in so I uploaded it to YouTube and slowed it down.
-If you look close, you’ll only see her right leg one or one-and-a-half times for every two times you see her left leg.
+It’s really hard to take a good video of a Dachshund running because they are so low to the ground.
+However, if you look close, you’ll only see her right leg one or one-and-a-half times for every two times you see her left leg.

 Well, I’m not a vet.
-However, I just dealt with this issue and this is what I learned about it.
+However, I just dealt with the issue of my Dachshund skipping on her back leg and this is what I learned.

 The first thing to do is ask yourself questions such as:

 If your Dachshund has been skipping on a leg when they walk or run for years, it might not be an issue.
 Some do it naturally, especially when they run fast.

 However, if there is a sudden change in your dog’s gait, it could signal an injury.